Simultaneous calculation of elastic scattering, fusion, and direct cross sections for reactions of weakly-bound projectiles: Summary and conclusions

 \section{Summary and conclusions}

-In summary, a simultaneous analysis has been carried out of elastic scattering, fusion, Coulomb breakup and other direct nuclear channels of the $^{6}$He+$^{209}$Bi system within the framework of the extended optical model \cite{Uda84,Uda85,Uda89,Hon89,Kim90}.
+In summary, a simultaneous analysis has been carried out of cross section data for elastic scattering, fusion, Coulomb breakup and other direct nuclear channels of the $^{6}$He+$^{209}$Bi system within the framework of the extended optical model \cite{Uda84,Uda85,Uda89,Hon89,Kim90}.
 The optical potential used consisted of a short-range bare nuclear potential (volume type), long-range NDPP (surface type), and CDPP.
 The bare potential was calculated using the SPP prescription \cite{Cha02} and the CDPP according to a recent formalism \cite{Mar21,Mar22}.
-The NDPP was of Woods-Saxon derivative form; however, guided by semiclassical theory and the observation that the results are essentially sensitive to just the tail of this potential, the radius and diffuseness parameters could be fixed leaving the depth of the NDPP, $W_L$, as the sole free parameter of the potential adjusted to fit the elastic scattering angular distribution data.
-The angular distribution of the total direct cross section derived from summation of the DN (transfer and nuclear breakup) and DC (Coulomb breakup) channels was also compared with the measured inclusive $\alpha$ production angular distributions at $E_\mathrm{c.m.} = 18.6$ and 21.9 MeV \cite{Agu00}.
-All the calculated cross sections are in a good agreement with the data.
+The NDPP was of Woods-Saxon derivative form; however, guided by semiclassical theory and the observation that the results are essentially sensitive to just the tail of this potential, the radius and diffuseness parameters could be fixed leaving the real and imaginary depths of the NDPP, $V_L$ and $W_L$, as the only free parameters of the potential adjusted to fit the elastic scattering angular distribution and reaction cross section data.
+The angular distribution of the total direct cross section derived from the summation of the DN (transfer and nuclear breakup) and DC (Coulomb breakup) channels was also compared with the measured inclusive $\alpha$ production angular distributions at $E_\mathrm{c.m.} = 18.6$ and 21.9 MeV \cite{Agu00}.
+All the calculated cross sections are in good agreement with the data.